 But a smart business is one that admits a campaign didn’t meet the mark, analyses the results and puts strategies in place to lessen the risk of making the same mistake twice.

-Using past marketing failures to inspire future success is simply a matter of analysing what worked and what didn’t:
+Using past marketing failures to improve marketing and inspire future success is simply a matter of analysing what worked and what didn’t:

 For small businesses, one of the biggest problems when trying to learn from past mistakes is knowing what to look for, and determining what lessons to keep and what to discard.